darul75/personal-blog/posts/2015/2015-07-16_play-with-webpack-hot-replacement.md

 }
 ```

-Now image we update code from dep.js
+Then we update code from dep.js

 dep.js
 ```javascript